betterdoctor/code-test-react/README.md

 - Get an API key from [TheMovieDB.org](https://www.themoviedb.org/)
   - [API Documentation](https://developers.themoviedb.org/3/getting-started/introduction)
 - Refactor the code
-- Share your solution with us.
+- GZIP your repo with your solution and send it to us.

-You decide how to share it back to us.
-Share it privately, no public repos please.
+Note: Please do not post the solution in a public repo.

 ---